himmAllRight/himmAllRight-source/resources/templates/md/posts/solus-to-fedora.md

 <div id="caption">The Solus (Left) and Fedora (right) Project Logos</div>

-On the [Solus Project homepage](https://solus-project.com), it states right away that "Solus is an operating system that is designed for **home computing**."
-While I am talking about my *home* computer, the tasks I am doing with it do not fall into your standard *home computing* use.
-Recently, the top computing activities I've been doing are:
+On the [Solus Project homepage](https://solus-project.com), it is stated, right away, that "Solus is an operating system that is designed for **home computing**."
+While I have been using Solus for my my *home* computing, the computing tasks I've focused on recently do not fall into the category of standard *home computing* use.
+Recently, my main top computing activities and goals are:

-- Writting (okay... but still)
+- Writing (okay... but still)
-- Running *lots* of VMs
+- Running all sorts of VMs
 - Trying various Server Technologies
   - ZFS
   - KVM
-  - Containerization (LXC, Docker, ...)
+  - Containerization Technologies (LXC, Docker, ...)
   - Ansible and other automation tools
   - Etc.
 - Learning about Clustering
   - OpenMP
   - High Availability
+  - Distributed File systems
 - Trying to get involved with some other Open Source Projects
   - Fedora (Infrastructure, Dev)
   - NixOS

-As you can see, many of the activities I'm doing aren't desktop based, but really *server* based.
-And Solus is *not* a server distribution, as it doesn't *try* to be one.
+As you can see, many of the above items are not desktop based, but really *server* based operations.
+Solus is *not* a server distribution, as it doesn't *try* to be one.
+Which is a good thing for desktop use.
+It is focused on its audience.
+I am just not that audience right now.

-Main reasons are it just might make sense for what I am trying to do on my computers these days.
-Solus is great for our standard desktop user or even Dev.
-I'm reall not full using that workflow right now though.
-The main things I've been doing are:
+Additionally, one of my goals for the near future is to transform my long-time Proxmox server into a [CentOS](https://www.centos.org/) box.
+Using Fedora on my main workstation does help me get accustom to that environment, and test ideas out before I plan the big move.

-Additionally, I've been eyeing up the Plasma desktop, and wanted to try that out again (Solus doesn't currently support Plasma... *yet*).
+Lastly, I had been eyeing up the Plasma desktop, and wanted to try that out again.
+At the time of writing, Solus doesn't fully support the Plasma desktop (yet).
+However, Fedora *does* have a [KDE Plasma Desktop Spin](https://spins.fedoraproject.org/kde/).

-### Solus is still great

-Solus is a great desktop OS, but I am trying to get more experience with server type distros... which makes me think working in a Fedora environment and using that to build up to also switching my Server to CentOS might be a better deal for me... for now.

-The main issue is that I still do want to be a part of the Solus community and Dev there...

-Maybe I could switch Alakazam to Fedora, and keep Kadabra on Solus, with the Fedora dev VM?

-IDK...
-I have to see.
-Also need to get remote Virt-manager working....

-I'll think about all of this...

 ### The Switch